replikativ/hasch/README.md

 # hasch

-A library to consistently crypto-hash [edn](https://github.com/edn-format/edn) data structures on Clojure and ClojureScript, e.g. with SHA-1.
-Commutative data structures like maps, sets and records are not hashed in order as was the case with e.g. hashing a simple printed edn string, but have the same hash value independant of order (read: always and everywhere).
-UTF-8 is supported for strings, symbols and keywords.
-You can also create UUID5 (using SHA-1) from it.
-Alternatively you can use your own hash function.

-Support for edn types on the JVM and JavaScript is complete including records.
-This works by printing the tagged-literal and rereading it as pure edn, which also ensures that the hashed value can be reproduced beyond the current runtime.
-Your type has to be pr-str-able for this to work.
-Records already have a default serialisation.

 A library to consistently crypto-hash [edn](https://github.com/edn-format/edn) data structures on Clojure and ClojureScript with SHA-512.
 The main motivation is that commutative data structures like maps, sets and records are not hashed in order as was the case with e.g. hashing a simple sequential serialisation, but have the same hash value independant of order.
 That way Clojure value semantics with `edn` are retained.
 UTF-8 is supported for strings, symbols and keywords.
 Beyond this tagged literals are supported in a generic runtime independant fashion and platform-neutral encoding (atm. between JVM and JavaScript) is taken care of.
 You can then create UUID5 (using SHA-512) from it.
 Alternatively you can use your own hash function, but this is not standardized and hence beyond the spec.

+Support for edn types on the JVM and JavaScript is complete including records.
+This works by printing the tagged-literal and rereading it as pure edn, which also ensures that the hashed value can be reproduced beyond the current runtime.
+Your type has to be pr-str-able for this to work.
+Records already have a default serialisation.

 ## Usage <a href="https://gitter.im/replikativ/replikativ?utm_source=badge&amp;utm_medium=badge&amp;utm_campaign=pr-badge&amp;utm_content=badge"><img src="https://camo.githubusercontent.com/da2edb525cde1455a622c58c0effc3a90b9a181c/68747470733a2f2f6261646765732e6769747465722e696d2f4a6f696e253230436861742e737667" alt="Gitter" data-canonical-src="https://badges.gitter.im/Join%20Chat.svg" style="max-width:100%;"></a>